How to eat healthy when everyone around you doesn’t. This was the premise of a recent email I received.

 If you need some help thinking of some cool activities to do check out Charlie’s list from his book Play It Away.

 Actually try a bit: A friend of yours might be super proud of a recipe they put together and really want you to try some.
 Go ahead and have a bite.
-Just let them know how important sticking with your nutrition plan is to you but that you’d love to try a some.
+Just let them know how important sticking with your nutrition plan is to you but that you’d love to try some.

 This may be the most sensitive of them all.
 How can you practice living a healthy lifestyle when the most important person in your life isn’t totally on board?

-You don’t have to break the bank: Finances are always a big issues for couples but eating healthy doesn’t have to be expensive.
+You don’t have to break the bank: Finances are always a big issue for couples but eating healthy doesn’t have to be expensive.
 Improving your nutrition habits doesn’t mean you have to eat organic, grass-fed, and all that jazz.
 There’s really only 12 foods that you need to consider buying organic anyhow.

 You may be spending more at the grocery store now because you’ll simply be doing more shopping and preparing meals at home but you’ll also be eating out much less.
 Put in a little work and calculate the difference between the two to show your S.O.